veldhub/veld_chain__automatic_tei-ification_of_gutenberg/README.md

 # ![veld chain](https://raw.githubusercontent.com/veldhub/.github/refs/heads/main/images/symbol_V_letter.png) veld_chain__automatic_tei-ification_of_gutenberg

-This repo contains [chain velds](https://zenodo.org/records/13322913) encapsulating several processing workflows:
+This repo contains [chain velds](https://zenodo.org/records/13322913) encapsulating the entire process of automatic TEI conversion of Gutenberg books.

+The individual processing workflows are:
 - download of entire [project gutenberg](https://www.gutenberg.org/) metadata
 - ingestion into a local triplestore for complex sparql queryies
 - query and download of all german books from gutenberg that don't have a TEI representation but a